 Visit our blog to learn more about which software pharmacies choose most.

-This graphic shows the number of pharmacies surveyed who have converted to or from a software vendor.
+This graphic shows the number of pharmacies surveyed who have converted to or from a software vendor - representing how well a vendor retains their customers and keeps them satisfied.
 Pharmacies that converted to a vendor are represented by a green person.
 Pharmacies that left a vendor are represented by a red person.
 Software vendors are listed in order of net gain.

 Visit our blog to learn more about competitive switching in the independent pharmacy market.